Gantt Chart in Excel (Table of contents)

 - Go to Insert Tab & In the charts group, Go to Bar Charts and select 3-D stacked bar chart(we can choose either 2-D or 3-D.

-- In the legend entries(Legend Entries means data which is located on the right-hand side of the chart), we can see an add button.
+- We can see an add button in the legend entries(Legend Entries means data located on the right-hand side of the chart).
 Click on it, and an Edit series pops out.

-- After clicking ok, we are again back to our select data dialog box.
-In the horizontal axis, the label clicks on the edit button and in the axis label range, select all the tasks.
+- After clicking ok, we return to our select data dialog box again.
+In the horizontal axis, the label clicks on the edit button and selects all the tasks in the axis label range.

 - Click on the blue bar and go to format data series.
 In the Fill section, select “No Fill”.